 While most people are familiar with medical costs and lost wages, there are some other, lesser-known damages to think about.
 Without legal help, you could be leaving compensation on the table.

 For example, in addition to lost wages, you may no longer be able to complete your previous job function.
-For instance, if you can’t move like you used to, you may have what’s called “a loss of earning capacity,” which means you can no longer earn as much as you once could.
+For instance, if you can’t move like you used to due to a spinal injury, you may have what’s called “a loss of earning capacity,” which means you can no longer earn as much as you once could.
 This loss will be ongoing throughout the rest of your career.
 It can add up to hundreds of thousands or even millions of dollars.

 If your loved one died in an accident, you might not realize that you can get compensation to pay for all your past and future losses as well.
 You can get money to cover funeral and burial costs.
 You can even get compensation for the expected inheritance that you will no longer get because of the death of your family member.

-When victims failed to use a lawyer, they received an average compensation of $17,600.
+When Georgia injury victims failed to use a lawyer, they received an average compensation of $17,600.
 However, people who had a personal injury attorney on their side got an average compensation payout of $77,600.
-Thus, even with legal fees typically paid out of your compensation, you will receive more when you work with an attorney.
+Thus, even with legal fees typically paid out of your compensation, you will receive more when you have legal representation.

 Some Common Complications